jarrodldavis/eslint-plugin-tailwindcss/docs/rules/no-unknown-class.md

 #### `config.postcss`

 A boolean value that must be `true`.
-If `true`, a PostCSS configuration file will be found using the behavior used by `postcss-cli` and other PostCSS tools.
+If `true`, a PostCSS configuration file will be found using the behavior of `postcss-cli` and other PostCSS tools.
 Typically, this means the `postcss.config.js` file closest to (but not below) the current working directory will be used, but see the [`postcss-load-config`] and [`cosmiconfig`] packages for further details.